How to Brew Coffee with an AeropressCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 Alternately, you can use the inverted method.
 Simply flip the AeroPress so that the filter/cap side is facing up, with the plunger on the bottom.
 Add coffee and water, then stir.
 After 30 seconds, place the cap and filter on, flip it over onto the mug, and press in the usual way.

-I first learned about this method in a highly recommend book on coffee called The World Atlas of Coffee.
+I first learned about this method in a highly recommended book on coffee called The World Atlas of Coffee.
 After I tried it for myself, I actually prefer to make coffee this way.

 The method combines the full extraction of the long-steeping French Press with the filtering and airtight straining of the AeroPress.
 However, it’s a bit tricky and could cause a big, burning hot mess if not executed carefully.